SPECFEM/specfem2d/README_MANUAL.txt

 - type "make all"

 - edit the input file "DATA/Par_file" which describes the simulation.
 It contains comments and should be almost self-explanatory, if you need more details we do not have a manual for the 2D version but you can find useful information in the manuals of the 3D versions, since many parameters and the general philosophy is similar.
-They are available at http://www.univ-pau.fr/~dkomati1/published_papers/manual_SPECFEM3D_GLOBE.pdf and http://www.univ-pau.fr/~dkomati1/published_papers/manual_SPECFEM3D_BASIN.pdf.
+They are available at http://geodynamics.org/wsvn/cig/seismo/3D in subdirectories USER_MANUAL.
 To create acoustic (fluid) regions, just set the S wave speed to zero and the code will see that these elements are fluid and switch to the right equations there automatically, and automatically match them with the solid regions

 - if you are using an external mesher (like GID or CUBIT), you should set "read_external_mesh" to true.
      "mesh_file" is the file describing the mesh : first line is the number of elements, then a list of 4 nodes (quadrilaterals only) forming each elements on each line.